akankshaajoshi/Financial-sentiment-analysis/README.md

 1.Data wrangling: Non-meaningful slangs were replaced with their full forms.
 Data with duplicated indices were dropped to avoid any complications.

-2. Data preprocessing: Data in textual format was converted into vectorised bag-of-words approach to convert each sentiment review into its equivalent feature matrix for classifier.
+2.Data preprocessing: Data in textual format was converted into vectorised bag-of-words approach to convert each sentiment review into its equivalent feature matrix for classifier.
 Lemmatization and stemming was carried out to simplify similar terms.
 Term frequency-inverse document frequency was  used to emphasize more on words within the given minimum and maximum document frequency.

 2.EDA (Exploratory data analysis): Infographics were created using pandas_profiler which provides a quick summary of data and shows the features with high correlation, value counts, distinct values, frequency distributions and so on.